 Shiggy (dense bush) is fun but too much of it is not.
 Also, remember that when the pack has to go single file through slow jungle, the first man out is away and running whilst others are still plodding through.
 Thus, you must consider how to bring the pack back together again after this.

 Take your pick but again PRE-PLANNING is the thing.
-BBQ's are reasonably fool proof and are popular.
-Do not plan to occupy pits where and when you want on a Sunday afternoon, however.
-Check the area out and keep away from popular locations.
+BBQ's are reasonably fool proof and are popular in the summer months.

 Housing estate Dai Pai Dongs are seemingly OK and service is reasonably fast although the quality of food is questionable and not everyone's taste.